EricZinda/Perplexity/docs/pxHowTo/pxHowTo120ConceptsReferringExpressions.md

 Done!
 ~~~

-Not very exciting and since we don't have a way to list files we'll have to trust that it works or examine in the debugger.
+Not very exciting and since we don't have a way to list files, we'll have to trust that it works or examine in the debugger.

-To get this far, we've used concepts we've already explained in previous sections and they should be relatively familiar.
-Next we'll cover some new ground.
+To get this far, we've used concepts we've already explained in previous sections that should be relatively familiar.
+Next, we'll cover some new ground.

 ### A Richer Concept
 Let's now tackle the next phrase from our list at the beginning of this section: "create a text file".
 As always, we'll start by examining the MRS to see what predications we need to implement: